-Santo Domingo Church and Former Convent
+Santo Domingo Church and Former Friary

-There are several markets in Oaxaca city: just south of the Zocalo there is the 20 de noviembre and Benito Juarez markets; the handicrafts market is a few blocks farther south, and the main, bustling market, the Central de Abastos is beyond that.
+There are several markets in Oaxaca city: just south of the Zocalo, there is the 20 de noviembre and Benito Juarez markets; the handicrafts market is a few blocks farther south, and the main, bustling market, the Central de Abastos is beyond that.
 If you get the chance to visit one of the villages on market day, you'll be rewarded with some incredible sights, sounds and flavors.
-Sunday is market day in Tlacolula, Wednesday in Etla, Thursday in Zaachila, Friday in Ocotlan and Saturday is the main market day in Oaxaca city's Central de Abastos.Continue to 5 of 10 below.
+Sunday is market day in Tlacolula, Wednesday in Etla, Thursday in Zaachila, Friday in Ocotlan and Saturday is the main market day in Oaxaca city's Central de Abastos.

 You will find a wide variety of handicrafts and folk art made by skilled Oaxacan hands.
 You can purchase pieces in shops in Oaxaca city, but to enjoy seeing the artisans at work, you should travel to the villages outside of town to visit their workshops and purchase directly from the people who created the art.
 Different villages specialize in different types of handicrafts.
-Go to Teotitlan del Valle for woolen rugs and tapestries, San Bartolo Coyotepec for black pottery, and San Martin Tilcajete or Arrazola for woodcarvings (often called "alebrijes").
+Go to Teotitlan del Valle for Zapotec woolen rugs and tapestries, San Bartolo Coyotepec for black pottery, and San Martin Tilcajete or Arrazola for woodcarvings (often called alebrijes).